 Below, we’ll define STIR/SHAKEN technology, what it means for businesses, and go over the additional steps that you have to take to protect your brand from being spoofed.

-Before going over STIR/SHAKEN, let’s take a look at the definition of illegal call spoofing.
+Let’s take a look at the definition of illegal call spoofing.

 When a spoofing attack occurs, it appears as if the call is coming from a location that is not its real source.
 In other words, call spoofing allows callers to mask their phone numbers and make it seem like their calls are originating from somewhere else.
 This practice is common among companies that outsource some of their operations overseas and businesses that have remote team members.

 However, when callers spoof their numbers and use a company’s identity without authorization, it’s called illegal spoofing.
 And, even though this practice targets the people who receive the calls, it can have a detrimental effect on your company’s reputation.
+When your numbers are used for fraudulent purposes, customers are hesitant to trust your calls even when they are legitimate.

 Although both of them are extremely common, robocalls and spoofed calls are not exactly the same.
 Robocalls usually originate at a high volume through programmatic software and they can deliver a recording or open up interactions with live agents.
 These may sometimes be spoofed, but they need to come from dialing software to be considered robocalls.